Jump Ball

 See the pipeline path

-Understand public vs internal tables
+Separate public from internal tables

 Go to Docs boundary if you are editing docs and need to know what is command-owned.